global-liquid-mob/global-liquid-mob.github.io/README.md

 * [GitHub Organization](https://github.com/global-liquid-mob)
 * [Website Source Code](https://github.com/global-liquid-mob/global-liquid-mob.github.io)

 [^1]: Being able to see the faces of the people you are working with turns out to be a pretty important factor in how well a mob works together.
-That said, there may times or reasons why that just isn't possible or desireable at _some_ time or for _some_ people.
+That said, there may be times or reasons why that just isn't possible or desireable at _some_ time or for _some_ people.
 To be clear, it is highly desireable in faciltating human-to-human communication.

 [^2]: Current thinking regarding a project focus is to consider using and _existing_ Open Source Project that can be forked and made more easily applied beyond it's original limited intention.
 One candidate project is India's [AarogyaSetu_Android application](https://github.com/nic-delhi/AarogyaSetu_Android) in large part because it is focussed on helping in a very tangible and relevant way.
 Turns out there is [a whole list of projects to solve the same problem](https://en.wikipedia.org/wiki/COVID-19_apps#List_of_apps_by_country).
 Please see [this Washingtom Post article](https://techcrunch.com/2020/05/26/aarogya-setu-india-source-code-release/) that makes clear why "contract tracing" is important enough that two major countries, Germany and India, have both developed, and Open-Sourced applications to aid with the process.